milselarch/RCV-tele-bot/README.md

 Bot and webapp backends were written in Python3.12 using the python-telegram-bot bot library, and the peewee SQL ORM.
 Voting webapp interface integration was written in Typescript using React and [react-telegram-web-app](https://github.com/vkruglikov/react-telegram-web-app) components.
-Poll results are conducted using the [https://github.com/milselarch/trie_rcv](https://github.com/milselarch/trie_rcv) crate via a maturin bridge.
+The actual poll result calculation logic has been moved to its own rust repo [https://github.com/milselarch/trie_rcv](https://github.com/milselarch/trie_rcv) that is called from Python via a maturin bridge.

 ![RCV-3S2-50p](https://github.com/milselarch/RCV-tele-bot/blob/chore/image_update/images/RCV-SS3-small.png)